zhongcheng1985/crawler/API_REFERENCE.md

 - The system waits for the page to fully load before returning elements
 - Elements are discovered using Windows UIA (UI Automation)
 - Network responses are captured and returned for analysis
+- Requests are routed to the agent instance that owns the session

 ### 3. Click Element